Skip to main content

 2. Academics

-Abington College faculty members – tenured, tenure track and full-time are eligible to apply.
+All full-time faculty at Abington College are eligible to apply.
 We welcome all full-time faculty from the divisions of arts and humanities, science and engineering, and social sciences, business, and education.

 What can the grant do for you or your department?

-The current Penn State strategic plan includes enhancing students’ global competency to prepare them for the workforce, as well as promoting global citizenship for all members of the campus community.
+As we move forward in drafting a new strategic plan, the campus community may think about enhancing students’ global competency to prepare them for the workforce, as well as promoting global citizenship for all members of the campus community.
 As an example, future engineers will work in multi-cultural teams.
 Engineering faculty will learn strategies to incorporate cultural sensitivity and effective communication methods into their courses, so that they may better prepare their students to be “global-ready” engineers.

 Grant Timeline:

-*The purpose of the grant award is to help fund projects, materials, or activities related to the revised course.
+*Faculty are encouraged (but not required) to use the grant award to help fund projects, materials, or activities related to the revised course.
 Some examples of productive uses of funds: providing students with textbooks, activity handouts or other materials; inviting speakers to your class; purchasing tools such as the Intercultural Development Inventory.
-While OGP does not put stipulations on grant money spending, we cannot provide additional funding, outside the $5,000, for projects related to course revision.
+Due to funding restrictions, we cannot provide additional funding, outside the $2,500, for projects related to course revision.

 ** Our expectation is not only a revised syllabus but also a record of feedback on your revised course after you teach it.

-What do past recipients have to say about the grant program?
+What do past recipients have to say about the program?

 “The resources (readings, discussions, workshops, the wisdom of the entire group) were extremely helpful.
 In future instruction, I have a much better sense of how to integrate global perspectives into any course, not just the one currently targeted.”

-"I plan on utilizing the resources from Global Programming to continually build an international component to my course.
+“I plan on utilizing the resources… to continually build an international component to my course.
 If anything, I have been inspired to truly internationalize my curriculum despite any roadblocks I may encounter.”

 Proposals might focus on (but are not limited to) the following: